keshavsharma25/Neural-Style-Transfer-using-Streamlit/README.md

 together so the output image looks like the content image, but “painted” in the style of the style reference image.

-This project was implemented in PyTorch (Python Framework) and deployed on Streamlit.
+This project was implemented in PyTorch (Python Framework) and deployed on Heroku using Streamlit.

 ### Contribution